 2. Thinking All Cloud Providers are the Same

 Indeed, every cloud vendor offers virtual machines and some storage for rent.
 Yet, the devil is in the details as usual.
 Think different billing schemes, additional tools, network services and so on.

 Let’s establish some clarity here.
 First, you’ll have to choose among the different types of cloud services.
-Here’s a neat chart illustrating the main options:
+Here’s illustrating the main options: